Sibaya Coastal City: Growth

-As a result of its strategic position in the fast-growing North Coast corridor between uMhlanga and Ballito, the Sibaya Coastal Precinct has experienced unprecedented growth since its launch in 2016.
-Sibaya also forms part of the envisioned “airport city” of the Durban Aerotropolis which encompasses the King Shaka International Airport and stretches between uMhlanga and Ballito.
+As a result of its strategic position on the fast-growing North Coast corridor between uMhlanga and Ballito, Sibaya Coastal City has experienced unprecedented growth since its launch in 2016.
+Sibaya also forms part of the envisioned “airport city” of the Durban Aerotropolis, stretching between uMhlanga and Ballito and encompassing the King Shaka International Airport.

+In 2024, Lightstone Property, a South African property data and analytics firm, ranked Sibaya as the fourth most affluent suburb in South Africa based on data for property sales and total purchase prices in 2023 behind Bryanston (Sandton, Gauteng), Sea Point (Cape Town, Western Cape) and Midstream Estate (Centurion, Gauteng).

+Road Infrastructure Developments

+In June 2025, Devmco Group launched the next phase of its development alongside the Premier of KwaZulu-Natal (KZN), Thami Ntuli, KZN MEC for Economic Development, KZN Tourism and Environmental Affairs Reverend Musa Zondi, and eThekwini Mayor Cyril Xaba.
+A key feature is a new network for walking, cycling and golf carts, connecting Salta Sibaya to the coastal areas via an underpass beneath the M27, promoting a lifestyle less dependent on cars.

+In September 2025, Devmco Group announced that it would fund and develop a comprehensive upgrade of the M27 and M4 in the Sibaya vicinity, in collaboration with the eThekwini Roads Authority (which will contribute R7.8 million towards the upgrades), KZN Transport Department and SANRAL.
+The upgrades include widening the M27 to six lanes, additional lanes and improved on- and off-ramps, new interchanges, modern traffic management systems, teardrop traffic circles at the N2 interchange, traffic lights at M4 interchanges, and improved access to Salta Boulevard.
+The project aims to reduce congestion, improve traffic flow and enhance road safety and accessibility to the rapidly growing precinct.
+Preliminary works include relocating underground services and completing Heleza Boulevard to the existing M27/Salta Boulevard intersection.

 Management

-The Sibaya Precinct Master Management Association (SPMMA) is responsible for managing the public space in the Sibaya Coastal Precinct on behalf of the SPMMA members and property owners, with the purpose of securing long-term measurable value for the members of the precinct.
+The Sibaya Precinct Master Management Association (SPMMA) is responsible for managing the public space in the Sibaya Coastal City on behalf of the SPMMA members and property owners, with the purpose of securing long-term measurable value for the members of the precinct.

 Conservation

-The Sibaya Coastal Precinct has been designed around its inherent natural elements in such a way that it will allow for 60% of the precinct to remain undeveloped green spaces to further preserve the laid-back atmosphere of neighbouring eMdloti.
+The Sibaya Coastal City has been designed around its inherent natural elements in such a way that it will allow for 60% of the precinct to remain undeveloped green spaces to further preserve the laid-back atmosphere of neighbouring eMdloti.

 The Sibaya Coastal Forest Reserve is a nature reserve comprising 350-hectare indigenous coastal dune forest south of the precinct stretching towards the Ohlanga estuary, about 2 kilometres south of Sibaya to include the existing Hawaan Forest.